SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 14 June, 2022 at 16:04:10
+# Last Refreshed - 14 June, 2022 at 17:08:47
 The Latest Activity was a Ride -

 <b>Nearly too warm but not quite</b>

 which happened on 13 June, 2022 at 16:16:41

-Which is 0 years, 0 months, 0 days, 23 hours and 47 minutes since the last refresh!
+Which is 0 years, 0 months, 1 days, 0 hours and 52 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/7302577369